 Here are rituals and superstitions for the New Year Eve that most Latinos practice year after year, as well as, my own experience with some of them:

 In various Latin American countries, many people clean and sweep their homes to ensure they are “out with the old.”
 The whole belief states that you need to receive the energies of the new year with a clean slate in order for them to actually come forward.

 My mom would clean for days and the house was perfectly decorated.
 Everything has to be beyond presentable for that day.

-Getting Ready with intention
+Get Ready with Intention

 From knowing what are you going to wear, to applying oils to your entire body right after showering.
-My mom purchased specific oils, that represented love, fortune, and strength to accomplish our goals.
+My mom purchased specific oils that represented love, fortune, and strength to accomplish our goals.
 To be more specific: when we were applying the oils we would have to visualize and say aloud with good energy all of our desires and goals and see them coming into fruition.